danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 Microsoft support has made unsanctioned changes on the databse, such as maintenance work during business hours and restarts in attempts to fix support tickets.
-It is not possible to access the database server.

 Installing a MariaDB Sql operator in the cluster provides the following
 benefits: